Large Salem Sets Avoiding Nonlinear Configurations: Introduction

-for each $i \in \{ 1, \dots, n \}$.
 Thus the trivial solution obtained by removing a projection of $Z$ onto a particular coordinate axis does not necessarily give a pattern avoiding set with optimal Fourier dimension in this setting.
-Applying Theorem \ref{maintheorem} directly to $Z$ shows that a generic Salem set $E \subset \TT$ of dimension $(n-3/4)/(n-1/2)$ avoids $Z$, which exceeds the dimension of the trivial construction for all $n > 1$.
-In fact, a generic Salem set $E \subset \TT$ with dimension $1$ will avoid $Z$, since any subset of $\TT - F$ will avoid $Z$, and Theorem \ref{maintheorem} applied with $Z = F$ proves that a generic Salem set $E$ of dimension 1 will be contained in $\TT - F$.
+Applying Theorem \ref{maintheorem} naively to the pattern $Z$ shows that a generic Salem set $E \subset \TT$ of dimension $(n-3/4)/(n-1/2)$ avoids $Z$, which exceeds the dimension of the trivial construction for all $n > 1$.
+In fact, a generic Salem set $E \subset \TT$ of dimension $1$ will avoid $Z$, since any subset of $\TT - X$ will avoid $Z$, and Theorem \ref{maintheorem} applied with $Z = X$ implies that a generic Salem set $E$ of dimension 1 will be contained in $\TT - X$.

-\item If $n = 2$, the problem of avoiding solutions to the equation $y = f(x)$ for a continuous function $f: V \to \TT^d$ is essentially trivial.
+\item[4.]
+If $n = 2$, the problem of avoiding solutions to the equation $y = f(x)$ for a continuous function $f: V \to \TT^d$ is essentially trivial.
 If there exists $x \in \TT^d$ such that $f(x) \neq x$, there there exists an open set $U$ around $x$ such that $U \cap f(U) = \emptyset$.
 Then $U$ has full Fourier dimension, and avoids solutions to the equation $y = f(x)$.
 On the other hand, if $f(x) = x$ for all $x$, then there are no distinct $x$ and $y$ in $[0,1]$ such that $y = f(x)$, and so the problem is also trivial.
-But it is a less trivial to argue that a \emph{generic} set with full Fourier dimension avoids this pattern, which is proved in Theorem \ref{theoremJOICVIOJVI122}, so we still obtain nontrivial information in this case. \end{enumerate} \end{remarks}
+But it is a less trivial to argue that a \emph{generic} set with full Fourier dimension avoids this pattern, which is proved in Theorem \ref{theoremJOICVIOJVI122}, so we still obtain nontrivial information in this case.